jyates/fineo-ingest/README.md

 ### Test Phases

-Tests are broken out into five phases, of which only the first three run
+Tests are broken out into five phases, of which only the first three run by default

   * local tests
   * local aws tests